SU_B_02

 [r] Can I drink water?

-[i] Is that right?
+[i] Is it right?

-[r] That’s right.
-There are families when your children are here […]
+[r] that’s right.
+There are families When your children are here […]

-[i] Hmm hm.
+[i] Hmm Hm.

-[r] I don’t agree with many parents in this respect.
-For example, when you see the son of a neighbor, they say, “The son of XY is already in Europe.”
-“He’s already built a house,” you don’t know what he’s doing.
-You don’t know how he earned the money.
-He may have lived here for ten years.
-The comparison between ten years on the one hand and one who moves [here] just two days or a week ago [_?] does not.
+[r] I do not agree with many parents.
+For example, if you see the son of a neighbor, Then they say: “The son of XY is already in Europe.
+“He has already built a house” they don’t know what activity it does.
+You don’t know how this made the money.
+This may have been living here for ten years.
+The comparison between ten years on the one hand and one who just pulls [_?]
+Just two days or a week ago.
 Do you understand?
-I find it sad that the young people are leaving their lives in the sea.
-By the sea, in the Mediterranean.
-They say that [they?] should go to […].
-No matter where you are, you can prepare your future anywhere.
-Unless you are oppressed.
-If your parents want to support you, you could also concentrate better on your future.
-I wouldn’t recommend anyone to take the path across the sea.
-With a normal visa, then it’s okay to come and strive for a better future.
-To strive for integration, to go to school, to be able to earn your own living later on.
-And not to live from the support, or to be dependent on the support of third parties.
-To be independent.
+I find it sad that the young people leave their lives in the sea.
+At the sea, in the Mediterranean.
+You say that [you?]
+Should go to […].
+No matter where you are, you can prepare your future everywhere.
+Unless you are suppressed.
+If the parents want to support you, it could also be better concentrated on your future.
+I would not recommend anyone to take the way across the sea.
+With a normal visa, then it is okay to strive for a better future.
+To try to go to school to be able to be able to be able to be able to later to earn his own livelihood.
+And so as not to live from the support, Or to be dependent on the support of third parties.
+Be independent.

 [r] Hm hm.

-[i] If you look at Africa now, and the problems that prevail there, or let us look at Guinea […]
+[i] If you look at Africa now, and the problems that prevail there or let us look at Guinea […]

 [r] Hm hm!